 - Investment funds are pools of capital belonging to numerous investors, used to collectively purchase a security or an asset with each investor retaining their individual percentage ownership.

 Tokenised securities definition

-Security tokenisation is when the ownership of a security is materialised through the issuance of a “token” registered on a distributed ledger technology (DLT) infrastructure or blockchain.
+Security tokenisation is when the ownership of a security is materialised through the issuance of a “token” registered on distributed ledger technology (DLT) infrastructure, or blockchain.
 A tokenised security can be equity, a bond or an investment fund.

-An interesting characteristic of tokenised securities is that they can also represent ownership in assets which are notoriously illiquid, like real estate and fine art.
+An interesting characteristic of tokenised securities is that they can also represent ownership in assets which are notoriously illiquid, such as real estate or fine art.
 These tokens can then be traded freely, reducing barriers to entry in these markets.

-Tokenised securities can operate more efficiently than traditional securities as they reduce the cost associated with processing transactions, reduce the need for middlemen (in a case with real estate, for example) and decrease settlement times.
+Tokenised securities can operate more efficiently than traditional securities, as they reduce the cost associated with processing transactions, reduce the need for middlemen (in the case of real estate transactions, for example) and decrease settlement times.

-A token representing ownership rights can be subdivided and traded with a record of all trades and ownership stored on a blockchain system.
-Distributed ledger technology developed for cryptocurrencies replaces third-party record keepers.
+A token representing ownership rights can be subdivided and traded, with a record of all trades and ownership stored on a blockchain system.
+The distributed ledger technology developed for cryptocurrencies replaces third-party record keepers.

 Blockchain technology runs complex algorithms to maintain the ledger of transactions and verify ownership.
 These tokens are initiated through Security Token Offerings (STO) and as they are backed by tangible securities, unlike cryptocurrencies, they are regulated in the jurisdiction they are offered.